SylvianBurn/SylvianBurn/README.md

 ⚡ Fourth year IT student at EPITECH

 🌱 I’m currently studying abroad in Kuala Lumpur, Malaysia.
 At the same time, I'm working as a freelance front-end developper.
-On my spare time, I work on a ReactNative mobile application and i like plying around on fullstack application using React and NodeJS.
+On my spare time, I work on a ReactNative mobile application and i like playing around on fullstack application using React and NodeJS.

 📫 If you want to contact me, e-mail me at sylvian.burn@epitech.eu